At a Glance

 Derek and Beverly Joubert, alongside the Mara Plains managers, Lorna and Richard, spent endless days driving through the area in search of the perfect site for their new camp.
 At the end of a long day of driving they stopped on the river bank for a sundowner and realised they had, by chance, stumbled upon the perfect spot.

-There are just five safari tents at Mara Toto, custom-designed to allow cooling breezes to pass through and covered by light-colored flowing canvas.
+There are just five safari tents at Mara Expeditions, custom-designed to allow cooling breezes to pass through and covered by light-colored flowing canvas.
 The tents are spaced in the riverine forest on the bank of the Ntiakitiak River.
 All are en-suite, including flush loos and tapped hot and cold water, bucket showers are available to order at any time of day.

 The interiors of the tents are decorated in reference to the style of exploration and discovery.
 Carefully collected campaign furniture with brass and leather details harks to an era of romance and exploration.